*This is a sponsored guest post by TurnOnVPN – all opinions are their own*

 This process is also being adapted to other animal-related products like milk and eggs.
-Thus, even vegans can participate in animal-based diets without having to worry about contributing to environmental decadence.
+Thus, non-vegans are able to continue enjoying animal-derived diets without having to worry about ethical and environmental issues.

 2. Tracking Bee Health – Internet of Things

 Bees have long been used as a yardstick for how healthy an environment is.
-A healthy environment and ecosystem will support vibrant bee colonies and vice versa.
+A healthy and sustainable ecosystem will support vibrant bee colonies and vice versa.

-Thus, it becomes important to study the bees and give them the best environment to thrive in.
+Thus, it becomes important to study the bees and give them the best sustainable and ethical environment to thrive in.